sbgh/dsStack/README.md

 Note that since a self signed https (SSL) certificate was installed, you will see a warning on your browser saying that your connection is not secure.
 You can ignore this warning and proceed.

 The setup will provide you with a new "user id".
 Enter this user id string into settings.

+### Settings

+In the upper right corner of the dsStack web application there is a settings button.
+Click this button to open settings.
+In settings there are a set of fields that are required for regular operations;

+Your Name - Enter your name or a test string that will uniquely identify you in the logs.

+Login Name - The SSH user name (Eg ubuntu) to log into your target server.

+Host Name - The host name of IP address of the target server.

+Private Key - The SSH private key user to SSH into the target server.

+User ID - The alpha numeric string to uniquely identify the datastore you will be saving to.